Bayesian Penalized Transformation Models: Structured Additive Location-Scale Regression for Arbitrary Conditional Distributions: Simulation study 2: Conditional model

 \begin{enumerate} \labelenumi{\arabic{enumi}.} \tightlist \item The widely-applicable information criterion (WAIC) can be viewed as an estimator for the expected log pointwise predictive density \parencite{Vehtari2017-PracticalBayesianModel, Watanabe2010-AsymptoticEquivalenceBayes}.
 It thus measures predictive performance.
 On the deviance scale, the WAIC is given by \(\text{WAIC} = -2(\text{lppd} - p_{\text{WAIC}}),\) where the log pointwise predictive density (lppd) is

 and the effective number of parameters is given by

 The WAIC is a fully Bayesian model choice criterion and can be applied without knowledge of the true distribution.
-On the deviance scale, a smaller WAIC indicates a better predictive performance. \item The mean absolute difference (MAD) between the true cumulative density function (CDF) evaluations of the test data and the estimated CDF for the test data, given by
+On the deviance scale, a smaller WAIC indicates a better predictive performance.
+Here, $N$ refers to the size of the training data set. \item The mean absolute difference (MAD) between the true cumulative density function (CDF) evaluations of the test data and the estimated CDF for the test data, given by

-For SBGP, we use the empirical CDF of the predictice samples returned by the \texttt{sbgp} function. \item The Kullback-Leibler divergence (KLD) is a common measure to assess the statistical distance between two distributions.
+\item The Kullback-Leibler divergence (KLD) is a common measure to assess the statistical distance between two distributions.
 We estimate the KLD as

 \item The continuous ranked probability score (CRPS) is given by